laravel/docs/events.md

          * @var string|null
          */
         public $queue = 'listeners';

         /**
-         * The delay in seconds that the job should wait to be sent.
+         * The time (seconds) before the job should be processed.
          *
          * @var int
          */